 When people sleep less, they tend to earn less.
 Rosekind et al. (2010) estimated economic losses due to insufficient sleep to be as high as $3,156 less per employee per year.
 Gibson and Shrader (2015) say it’s to the tune of 0.5 percent on average in the short term, and 4.5 percent on average in the long term (Gibson & Shrader, 2015).

 The economy of Spain isn’t going to change significantly by shifting the clock a few hours this way or that.
-It might help put Spaniards in the office at times that overlap more with their European counterparts, but it doesn’t solve some of the other cultural issues that inhibit productivity, such as long mid-day siestas, which the author of The Economist article points acknowledges.
-But it could be a starting point.
+It might help put Spaniards in the office at times that overlap more with their European counterparts, but it doesn’t solve some of the other cultural issues that inhibit productivity, such as long mid-day siestas, which the authors of the article in The Economist acknowledge.
+But adjusting the clock to better align with the sun could be a starting point.

 Banks, J. & Oldfield, Z. (2007).
 Understanding pensions: cognitive function, numerical ability and retirement saving.
 Fiscal Studies 28 (2): 143–170.